#Coronatimes is hashtagging everybody's lives.

 Audible: For Spoken-Word Entertainment

-This popular app made lots of its resources accessible without charge as a response to pandemic that forces people into self-isolation.
+This popular app made lots of its resources accessible without charge as a response to pandemics that forces people into self-isolation.
 Now, you can finally hear all the books you wanted.

 What's more, with plenty of kids' books, you can engage children in listening.